Juloos/MCDatapack.BacapTracker/README.md

 # MCDatapack.BacapTracker
 A generic Minecraft Datapack for tracking BlazeandCave's Advancements Pack (BACAP) with a fancy Scoreboard.

-For Minecraft 1.13 to 1.20 and more, multiple teams and Terralith version of BACAP are not supported.
+For Minecraft 1.13 to 1.20 and more, non-Cooperative Mode in multiplayer and Terralith version of BACAP are not supported.

 # Installation
 See [this tutorial](https://minecraft.fandom.com/wiki/Tutorials/Installing_a_data_pack) for installing the datapack to your minecraft world.